openSUSE/openSUSE-release-tools/README.md

 As mentioned before, the main repository uses GitHub Actions to automatically run the tests when a pull request is opened or the code is pushed to the master branch.
 You can find the details in the
 [workflow definition](.github/workflows/ci-test.yml).
 Note that, in addition to the steps listed before, code coverage data is submitted to [Codecov](https://app.codecov.io/gh/openSUSE/openSUSE-release-tools).

+### Debugging Failures in CI

+The first step is to reproduce it when running it locally as described above.
+To see all logs following command can be executed:

+  docker-compose -f dist/ci/docker-compose.yml logs -f --tail=10

+To check content of any running container use this command ( in this case "api" container ) to get shell:

+  docker-compose -f dist/ci/docker-compose.yml exec api sh

+Also OBS in container can be reached at `http://0.0.0.0:3000`.
+There are user "Admin" with password "opensuse".
+To prevent cleaning in testsuite place `breakpoint()` in code to stop execution and drop to debugger.
+If anything is missing for debugging, zypper can be used.